 Over our history, the EDRF has funded a diverse range of environmental protectors – from Indigenous peoples to neighbourhood associations, hunting and fishing clubs to local environmental organizations.

-- On March 1, 2021, Elphinstone Logging Focus was pleased to share that a contentious cutblock of old growth forest in the Dakota Bowl area of Mount Elphinstone will be protected under an agreement between Squamish Nation and the province.
+March 1, 2021, Elphinstone Logging Focus was pleased to share that a contentious cutblock of old growth forest in the Dakota Bowl area of Mount Elphinstone will be protected under an agreement between Squamish Nation and the BC government.
 This 71-hectare area includes some 77 culturally-modified trees and is a last stand of yellow cedar that provides bear habitat.
 The EDRF provided funding for an expert report on protecting bear habitat in the area (see this article).